MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 spark.executor.cores=4
 ```

-## Task-Level Memory Management
+## Task-level memory management

-While the MemoryManager handles executor-level memory allocation, individual tasks need fair resource distribution among concurrent tasks running in the same executor.
+While the MemoryManager handles executor-level memory allocation, individual tasks need their fair share too.
+You don't want the first task consuming all the memory, right?

 ### TaskMemoryManager

-**TaskMemoryManager** sits between tasks and the MemoryManager, handling:
+**TaskMemoryManager** sits between tasks and the MemoryManager.
+It's like a middleman that:

 - **Memory acquisition**: Requesting memory from MemoryManager on behalf of tasks
 - **Memory release**: Returning memory when tasks complete
 - **Accounting**: Tracking how much memory each task uses

-### Memory Per Task
+### Memory per task

 Tasks within an executor run as threads sharing the same JVM.
-TaskMemoryManager prevents the first task from consuming all memory by limiting allocation per task:
+To prevent the first task from hogging all the memory, TaskMemoryManager limits how much each task can grab:

 \[
 \frac{1}{2n} \leq \text{Task Memory} \leq \frac{1}{n}